How to Prepare for a Video Interview Like a Pro01 Apr, 20207 Minutes

 11. Practice Makes Perfect

 A great way to identify your nervous ticks is to record yourself having a mock interview with a friend or family member.
 Watch videos of yourself and see if you notice anything that you do subconsciously.
 For example, you might use the word “um” or “like” more than you think you do.
-The more time that you spend practicing your interview either on camera, in the mirror or with a friend or family member, the more comfortable you will begin to get.
+The more time that you spend practising your interview either on camera, in the mirror or with a friend or family member, the more comfortable you will begin to get.
 Be sure that you know your CV from top to bottom and practice your answers to ensure fluid responses.

 We hope you enjoyed our video interview tips!